Rexcrazy804/booru-flake/README.md

 A nixos flake that automatically downloads, and categorizes images from danbooru given a list of img id (and two hashes) (refer to the newImgList.nix).

 This is primarily just a flake that I created to put my own nix skills to the test.
 Making a module out of this will be pretty easy.
 Maybe I will do that next.
-If anyone is interested in doing it feel very welcome to do :D :)
+If anyone is interested in doing it feel very welcome to do so :D

 The default package will download every image listed in the imglist and auto categorize them
 ```sh
 nix build github:Rexcrazy804/booru-flake
 ```
-> **I can guarantee that there is nothing NSFW at best mildy suggestive**
+> **I can guarantee that there is nothing NSFW** at worst there is one mildly suggestive kokomi picture

 images available in the newImgList can be accessed with their corresponding id's